jetify-com/launchpad/README.md

 ## Contributing

-Launchpad is an opensource project so contributions are always welcome.
+Launchpad is an open-core project so contributions are always welcome.
 Please read [our contributing guide](CONTRIBUTING.md) before submitting pull requests.